CBussom/CMPSC472-Project1/README.md

   - *Description*: This command demonstrates producer-consumer synchronization by creating and running two threads for the producer and consumer roles.
 It uses semaphores for synchronization.
   - *Example*: `producer_consumer`
     - This command initiates the producer-consumer synchronization example.

-### Thread Synchronization
-The `producer_consumer` command demonstrates synchronization of threads using semaphores.

 # Sample Commands

 Run the file in python in the console here are some sample commands you can try: <br> <br>